 - Gross necropsy with macroscopic inspection;

-- Toxicity blood panel: Alkaline Phosphatase, Alanine Aminotransferase, Aspartate Aminotransferase, γ-Glutamyltransferase, Urea, Cholesterol, Creatinine, Creatine Kinase, Total Protein, Triglycerides, Lactate dehydrogenase;
+- Clinical Chemistry panel: Alkaline Phosphatase, Alanine Aminotransferase, Aspartate Aminotransferase, γ-Glutamyltransferase, Urea, Cholesterol, Creatinine, Creatine Kinase, Total Protein, Triglycerides, Lactate dehydrogenase, and other custom parameters;

-- Hematological panel: Leucocytes (Monocytes, Basophiles, Eosinophils, Lymphocytes, Granulocytes), Erythrocytes, Thrombocytes, Hemoglobin, Hematocrit;
+- Hematological panel: Leukocytes (MID, Lymphocytes, Granulocytes), Erythrocytes, Platelets, Hemoglobin, Hematocrit.

-We provide all requested biological samples from experimental animals, such as plasma samples, flash frozen tissues and paraffin- or cryogel-embedded tissues for histology, etc.
+We provide all requested biological samples from experimental animals, such as plasma samples, flash-frozen tissues, paraffin- or cryogel-embedded tissues for histology, etc.